MRPHarris/MCCPT/README.md

     interested in.
 This must have at least two columns:

 -   Depth_cm
--   Any number of other columns containing proxy data (pollen, d18O, etc.).
+-   Any number of other columns containing proxy data (pollen species, d18O, etc.).
 This will be compressed into a principal curve.

 3. ‘Age_iterations’, containing age model iterations of the proxy